capitalone/architecture-viewer/README.md

 #### Build Requirements

-- node (ideally v7 or later)
+- node (v12 or later)
-- npm (if you meet the node requirements you SHOULD meet the npm requirements)
+- npm (if you meet the node requirements you should meet the npm requirements)

 #### Build steps